Statistical consistency of sign-switching vacuum energy with cosmological observations: Introduction

 By applying this multi-pronged statistical analysis to both $\Lambda$CDM and its sign-switching extension $\Lambda_{\rm{s}}$CDM, we hope to clarify to what extent reported tension alleviations in the literature correspond to genuine improvements in predictive adequacy, rather than changes in parameter volume or posterior shape.
 This work establishes a reliable standard for evaluating late-time extensions of $\Lambda$CDM using present cosmological data.

 The paper is organized as follows.
 In Sec. \ref{Models}, we outline the cosmological framework adopted in this work and describe the $\Lambda$CDM model together with its sign-switching extension, $\Lambda_{\rm s}$CDM.
-Sec. \ref{Datasets} summarizes the observational datasets used, including CMB measurements from Planck, ACT, and SPT, baryon acoustic oscillation constraints from DESI DR2, and low-redshift supernova data from PantheonPlus+SH0ES.
+Sec. \ref{Datasets} summarizes the observational datasets used, including CMB measurements from Planck, Atacama Cosmology Telescope (ACT), and South Pole Telescope (SPT), BAO constraints from DESI DR2, and low-redshift supernova data from PantheonPlus+SH0ES.
 In Sec. \ref{method}, we detail the statistical methodology and consistency diagnostics employed to quantify the agreement of the dataset.
 Sec. \ref{Stat} presents the results of the tension metrics and posterior predictive consistency tests for both models.
 Finally, Sec. \ref{Result} discusses the implications of our findings, and Sec. \ref{conclusion} summarizes the main conclusions.